Harley & Ivy Meet Betty & Veronica

 Harley & Ivy Meet Betty & Veronica is a six-issue American comic book miniseries co-written by Marc Andreyko and Paul Dini, illustrated by Laura Braga.
 The intercompany crossover was published by DC Comics and Archie Comics from October 2017 to March 2018.
-A hardcover edition collecting the series was released on August 29, 2018.
+A hardcover edition collecting the series was released in August 2018.

 The series brings together two fictional pairs of established friends: DC's Harley Quinn and Poison Ivy and Archie's Veronica Lodge and Betty Cooper.
 Dini, who co-created Harley, brought Andreyko on to co-write with him.
 The series received mixed to positive reviews for its lighthearted plot.

 In the story, Harley and Ivy accidentally switch bodies with Veronica and Betty.
 While Harley and Ivy try to stop Veronica's father from destroying a swamp in Riverdale, Betty and Veronica have to find their way back home while being chased by the Gotham City police and criminals.